 Subproperty of: E13 Attribute Assignment.
 P141 assigned (was assigned by): E1 CRM Entity numbering system is introduced or items are merged or split up.
-The same identifier may be deassigned on more than one occasion.

 Scope note: This property records the identifier that was deassigned from an instance of E1 CRM Entity.